yenholaivy/Asian-Age-and-Gender-Estimation/README.md

 ### Age Estimation
-Next, I moved on to the age estimator model (see this notebook).
+Next, I moved on to the age estimator model (see [simple_cnn_age_estimator.ipynb](https://github.com/yenholaivy/Asian-Age-and-Gender-Estimation/blob/main/simple_cnn_age_estimator.ipynb)).
 My baseline is to always predict the average age 25.6 years, and it gives mean absolute error (MAE) of 5.2.
 My CNN model for age estimation has the same structure as the gender model, except the last layer has 'linear' as the activation function since this is a regression problem.
 I trained the model for 50 epochs and got a MAE of 4.1, which is a 20% improvement compared to the baseline.

 |  Model | MAE |
 | --- | --- |